sterwill/tvipt/README.md

 # Copyright and License

-Source code in the tvipt/ directory is Copyright 2016 Shaw Terwilliger and is licened under the GNU General Public License version 2.
+Most source code in the tvipt/ directory is Copyright 2016 Shaw Terwilliger and is licened under the GNU General Public License version 2.

 tvipt/busybox.cpp contains code from the BusyBox project (https://busybox.net/).
 License and copyright information are available in the header of the file (GPLv2).

+tvipt/jsmn.h and tvipt/jsmn.c contains code from jsmn (https://github.com/zserge/jsmn).
+License and copyright information are available in the headers of those files (MIT).